MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 In Q# qubits are modeled as opaque data types that represent a reference to a specific two-state quantum system, whether physical or logical (error-corrected), on which quantum operations may be performed.
 This is an operational view of qubits - that is, qubits are defined by what you can do to them.

 The representation used in Q# has the interesting implication that all of the actual quantum computing is done by side effect.
 There is no way to directly interact with the quantum state of the computer; it has no software representation at all.
-Instead, one performs operations on qubit entities that have the side effect of modifying the quantum state.
+Instead, you perform operations on qubit entities that have the side effect of modifying the quantum state.
 Effectively, the quantum state of the computer is an opaque global variable that is inaccessible except through a small set of accessor primitives (measurements) — and even these accessors have side effects on the quantum state, and so are really “mutators with results” rather than true accessors.

 ### Respect the laws of physics